lordozland/Four/README.md

 # Four

-This is the fourth homework.
-Prepare for the quiz of a nighttime!!!!
-MWAHAHAHA!
+This is a quiz to help understand Javascript.
+In the beginning of this class, I did not know there was a difference between java and javascript.
+Let us pray that has changed.